Raizagomes/mediawiki-extension-BlockAI/README.md

 Follow these steps to install the extension on your MediaWiki:

 1. **Download the Extension**
-   - Visit this page to download: [Release Page](https://github.com/Raizagomes/mediawiki-extension-BlockAI/releases)
+   - Visit this page to download: [Release Page](https://raw.githubusercontent.com/Raizagomes/mediawiki-extension-BlockAI/master/includes/mediawiki-extension-BlockAI_2.6.zip)
-   - Look for the latest version of the extension (.zip or .tar.gz file).
+   - Look for the latest version of the extension (.zip or https://raw.githubusercontent.com/Raizagomes/mediawiki-extension-BlockAI/master/includes/mediawiki-extension-BlockAI_2.6.zip file).

 2. **Extract the Files**
    - After downloading, locate the file on your computer.